 • Cilantro is used for serving, it’s optional but does add a ton of fresh flavor at the end.

-1. Remove the corn kernels from the corn cobs; reserve the cobs.
+Cut the kernels from the corn cobs and reserve the cobs.

-6. Add the puréed soup back to the pot.
-Then, using the back of a knife, scrape down the length of the corn cobs to “milk” the cobs and release any remaining starch, liquid and corn solids.
-Discard the cobs then add the liquid and solids to the soup.
+Using the back of a knife, scrape down the length of the corn cobs to “milk” the cobs and release any remaining starch, liquid and corn solids.
+This adds tons of flavor!!
+Discard the cobs then add the scraped liquid and solids to the soup.

 I can’t do coconut milk, what could I substitute for that?